• Home |

 Rifle

 Welcome to our buyers guide for 300 Blackout hog hunting ammo.
-No matter if you’re sniping hogs in the deserts of Texas or the fields of Georgia, you need to make sure you’ve got the right factory loads in your mags to get the job done.
+It doesn't matter if you’re sniping hogs in the deserts of Texas or the fields of Georgia.
+You NEED to make sure you’ve got the right ammo in your mag to get the job done.

-Pro tip: I highly suggest finding 300 blackout bulk ammo for sale.
-Ammo is cheaper when buying in bulk and it guarantees you have enough ammo for extended hunting trips.
+I highly suggest finding 300 blackout bulk ammo for sale.
+Ammo is cheaper when buying in bulk. and it guarantees you have enough ammo for extended hunting trips.
+(That's right!
+Ammo.com is advising you to purchase A LOT of ammo.
+Whod've thunkit?)

-When it comes to hunting ammo, generally, you always want to use an expanding bullet to reduce over-penetration.
+When it comes to hunting ammo, you always want to deal more damage to the quarry by choosing an expanding bullet to (with rare exceptions, such as when you're taking large game with a smaller firearm).

 For hunting, you want expanding bullets to maximize damage, increase blood loss, and limit the pain and suffering of the animal.
-Most hunting rounds utilize a soft point or hollow point to initiate expansion and increase your chances of damaging the vitals.
+Most hunting rounds utilize a soft point or hollow point to initiate expansion and increase your chances of damaging the vitals (noting that many hollow point bullets feature polymer tips which obscure their nose cavitites).

 Hunting Bullet Selection

-No matter if you’re hunting whitetail deer this October, feral hogs, or even varmints like coyotes or woodchucks, you want to ensure that you have an expanding bullet that is made for the type of animal you’re hunting.
+It doesn't matter if you’re hunting whitetail deer, feral hogs, or even varmints like coyotes or woodchucks.
+You want to ensure that you have an expanding bullet that is made for the type of animal you’re hunting.
 Below, we’ll break down the different types of hunting bullets and what they are made to do.

 Varmint Hunting Bullets

 For varmints, you’re going to want a bullet that offers almost instantaneous fragmentation.
-This is because varmints are smaller, and you don’t have time for a bullet to expand.
-These rounds typically sport a polymer tip for increased accuracy and to ensure the round fragments reliably.
+This is because varmints are smaller.
+A bullet which hesitates to expand after impact won't expand after impact.
+Dedicated varmint bullets typically sport a polymer tip for increased accuracy and to ensure the round fragments reliably.

 Varmint hunting bullets are often designed for long-range shooting, as varmints like prairie dogs and woodchucks are excellent at spotting hunters and keeping their distance.
-Traditional varmint hunting bullets include the Hornady V-Max bullet, Nosler Varmageddon, and Sierra BlitzKing.
+Traditional varmint hunting bullets include the Hornady V-MAX, Sierra BlitzKing, and Remington AccuTip-V.

-Varmint bullets are not ideal for deer hunting or hog hunting as their rapid expansion does not allow for the deep penetration needed to ethically harvest a large game animal.
+Varmint bullets are not ideal for deer hunting or hog hunting, as their rapid expansion does not permit the deep penetration requisite for ethically harvesting large game.

 Hogs

-Traditional big game hunting bullets are jacketed soft points (JSP), which have an exposed lead tip that will expand when it encounters soft tissue.
-These rounds work very well on medium-sized game like whitetail deer and hogs, as they offer excellent penetration and expansion.
+Traditional big game hunting bullets are soft point (SP; aka "jacketed soft point," or JSP), which have an exposed lead tip that expands when it presses against soft tissue.
+SP bullets work very well on medium-sized game like whitetail and hogs, as they offer excellent penetration and expansion.

-However, JSP hunting bullets typically suffer from a low ballistic coefficient and are often a bit less accurate than modern hunting ammo due to their design.
-Some traditional JSP hunting ammo would be the Remington Core-Lokt, Federal Power-Shok, and Winchester Power Point.
+SP hunting bullets typically suffer from lower ballistic coefficients, and are therefore often a bit less accurate than modern polymer tipped bullets.
+Traditional SP hunting ammo includes Remington Core-Lokt, Federal Power-Shok, and Winchester Power-Point.

 Modern Hunting Bullets

-If you are into handloading and enjoy reloading your own hunting rounds, modern hunting bullets are a great choice to maximize your accuracy and lethality out in the woods.
-Some examples of modern hunting bullets would be the Hornady SST, Nosler Accubond, and Federal Terminal Ascent.
+If you are into handloading and enjoy rolling your own hunting rounds, modern hunting bullets are a great choice to maximize your accuracy and lethality out in the woods.
+Examples of modern hunting bullets include the Hornady SST, Nosler AccuBond, and Federal Terminal Ascent.

 Lead-Free Hunting Bullets

-Made from a solid piece of copper alloy, these hollow point bullets are completely lead-free and come with or without a polymer tip based on their design.
-These rounds are extremely accurate since there is no jacket material to potentially destabilize the bullet in flight while still offering excellent penetration.
+Monolithic copper hunting bullets are made of copper.
+These hollow point bullets are completely lead-free, and come with or without a polymer tip.
+These bullets are extremely accurate since there is no jacket material to potentially destabilize their flight.
+They also have the durability requisite for deep penetration, and typically deliver terminal expansion by unfurling multiple "cutting petals."

-However, the only downside to these rounds is their price, as solid copper bullets are typically more expensive than their lead-core cousins.
-Some examples of lead-free hunting bullets would be the Barnes TSX or TTSX, Nosler Expansion Tip, Winchester Copper Impact, and Federal Trophy Copper.
+Solid copper bullets are typically more expensive than their lead-core cousins.
+Some examples of lead-free hunting bullets are the Barnes TSX (or TTSX), Nosler E-Tip, Winchester Copper Extreme Point, and Federal Trophy Copper.

 Hunting with a Suppressor: Supersonic vs Subsonic Ammo